 - Lactose and most similar-sounding names, like lactate solids and lactulose

-These are just the tip of the iceberg.
-Check out this comprehensive list from GoDairyFree.org for more names so you can be a hidden dairy detective pro.
+These names above are just the tip of the iceberg.
+Check out this free comprehensive list for more names so you can be a hidden dairy detective pro.

 What to Look Out For

-When you buy a ¼ pound of salami, the last thing you’re worried about is consuming dairy.
+When you buy dried meats like salami, the last thing you’re worried about is consuming dairy.
 But deli meats contain sodium lactate, a curing agent that preserves the meat.
 If you have a lactose allergy, these foods could be an issue.
-I buy Applegate Organics Salami.
+I buy Applegate Organics brand salami which is certified casein free.
+If you want to dive deeper into lunch meats and which brands are dairy free, Go Dairy Free wrote a comprehensive post about it.

 Protein Bars & Powders:

 Most protein bars and powders contain whey, which is a dairy-derived ingredient.
-Look for certified Vegan labels to ensure your protein-based products are safe.
+Look for certified Vegan labels to ensure your granola bars and smoothie products are safe.

 Okay, this is confusing.
 If it’s dairy-free why does it contain dairy?
 Well, some nut cheeses still contain casein.
 If this is a no-no for you, nut cheeses may be off the list, unless you can find one free of casein additives.
-(The only ones that I think are worth the money are Chao Slices, anything from Kite Hill, Miyoko’s Kitchen and Treeline Cheese!)
+My favorite brands are Chao Slices, anything from Kite Hill, Miyoko’s Kitchen and Treeline Cheese!
+But there are new, amazing nut cheeses coming out all the time.

 Every Case is Different